 If you have children, it's likely that you have child support questions concerning your situation, such as how child support is calculated, how long it lasts, and if visitation rights and child support are connected.

-Since support issues often come up during and after a divorce, the following questions may help you find answers about your current situation.
+Since child support issues often come up during and after a divorce, the following questions may help you find the answers you need about your current situation.

-The Purpose of Child Support - Find out what child support is supposed to be used for.
+What Does Child Support Cover? - Find out what child support is supposed to be used for.

 Temporary Child Support - Getting support established while the divorce is pending.